Programs and Staff

 B.A. in Sustainability/Community Development, The Evergreen State College.
 2006

-Sandy Brown does educational programming in the areas of Food Safety and Nutrition in Clark and Cowlitz Counties.
-In the area of Food Safety Sandy helps consumers in handling food safely at home, as well as purchasing, storing, preparing and preserving food safely.
+Zena Edwards does educational programming in the areas of Food Safety and Nutrition in Clark and Cowlitz Counties.
+In the area of Food Safety Zena helps consumers in handling food safely at home, as well as purchasing, storing, preparing and preserving food safely.
 She works with the Southwest Washington Health District and Cowlitz County Health Department in providing training in handling, preparing and serving foods safely to food service employees.
-In addition she writes a column for The Columbian on current food safety issues.

 Family Nutrition Education Program